What's Included on this page:

 The final feature that we will highlight on this page is the use of gauze batting grip.
 One of the worst feeling as a hitter no matter how good the bat may be is to not have a nice firm and comfortable grip on the handle.
 After all having an uncomfortable grip may not just be a deterrent to your game but could also cause injuries.
 This gauze grip should be sticky enough to allow for very little slipping during your swing so you can feel comfortable while knocking softballs all over the field.

-The next bat on our ASA list, the Louisville Z4, coincidentally made it on our list of the top slowpitch bats of 2017 list as well.
+The next bat on our ASA list, the Louisville Z4, coincidentally made it on our list of the best slowpitch softball bats as well.
 And for good reason.
 Many players who have reviewed this model on various sites have indicated that it feels very hot and helps in hitting bombs all over the field.
 Although this is the first year for the Z4, it has been around in other years as the Z-1000, Z-2000, and Z-3000.
 Each time they upgrade, it seems to keep getting better and better!

 Most hitters have heard of 1 and 2-piece bats where a 1-piece is built using a single material while a 2-piece is constructed using two different materials that are molded together.
 The Z4 is quite neat with this respect as they have taken this a bit further by building a 3-piece bat.
 So how does this work?
 Basically, both the barrel and handle are constructed with Louisville’s own Pure 360 composite.
 Instead of blending this together to make a 1-piece bat, the Z4 has a TRU3 piece inserted in between.
 Louisville believes this will send more energy to the barrel (and therefore increasing distance), and reduce bat sting and vibrations.